MEDICAID REFORM PROPOSAL

 for the Illinois Governor’s Medicaid Advisory Committee

-Reducing Medicaid Maternity Care Expenditures Through Utilization of Certified Professional Midwives This proposal has been submitted to the Illinois Governor’s Medicaid Advisory Committee.
+Reducing Medicaid Maternity Care Expenditures Through Utilization of Certified Professional Midwives This proposal was submitted to the Illinois Governor’s Medicaid Advisory Committee in 2012.
 It describes a pilot project of 30 midwives licensed by the state and registered as Medicaid providers.
 The proposal calculates millions of dollars in potential Medicaid savings through use of CPMs.

 Use these links to download the four attachments to the Medicaid proposal: